kevoreilly/CAPEv2/docs/book/src/installation/guest/agent.rst

 you want to hide it you can rename the file from *agent.py* to **agent.pyw** which will prevent the window from spawning.

-If you want the script to be launched at Windows' boot, just place the file in the `Startup` folder, add to autorun service, etc see how malware does it for tricks ;).
+If you want the script to be launched at Windows' boot, place the file in the admin startup folder.
+To access it, open the app launcher with **Win+R** and search for "shell:common startup" which will open the folder you want (usually ``C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp``).
+Do not place the agent in the user startup folder (usually ``C:\Users\<Username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup``) as it will launch the agent without admin privileges and therefore insufficient permissions resulting in it not working as intended.
+Just place the file in the admin startup folder, add to autorun service, etc see how malware does it for tricks ;).